davesmiths/imagefill/readme.md

 Advanced
 --------

-###Get a bit responsive and control the image height with media queries
+###Get a bit responsive and control the image height
 CSS
 ```
 .imagefill-wrapper {min-height:200px;}